bradwbonn/rsync-checkpoint/README.md

 The deprecated (0.5.10) cloudant python library will not work with these scripts.

 ## Files:
-* dirscan.py (in alpha now) - script that runs on each local system, also contains procedures to setup first configuration file
+* dirscan.py - script that runs on each local system, also contains procedures to setup first configuration file
-** Utilizes the new Cloudant Python library.
-* synccheck.py (placeholder) - script to view the status of an rsync relationship, either during or after scans by dirscan.py
+* synccheck.py - script to view the status of an rsync relationship, either during or after scans by dirscan.py
 * dirsync.js (placeholder) - Webpage script that reads from Cloudant DB to obtain current sync state between the two hosts